Measuring R\'enyi entropy with an Echo Protocol: A Relation between R enyi Entropy and Echo Transition Probability

 Thus, the second R\'enyi entropy, whose negative is the logarithm of the quantum purity, can be written as

 In the next section, we will propose an experimental protocol for measuring quantum purity, the logarithm of which yields the second R\'enyi entropy.
-This protocol is similar to the one used for measuring the projected LE.
+This protocol is similar to the one used for measuring the basis-resolved ETP.

-\section{Efficient protocol for measuring R\'enyi Entropy}
+\section{Efficient Protocol for Measuring R\'enyi Entropy}

-In this section, we first introduce a protocol for experimentally measuring the projected LE defined in Eq.~\eqref{LE_projeted_def} and then show its direct application to measuring the second R\'enyi entropy.
+In this section, we first introduce a protocol for experimentally measuring the basis-resolved ETP defined in Eq.~\eqref{LE_projeted_def} and then show its direct application to measuring the second R\'enyi entropy.